tonytw1/hamster-wheel/README.md

 ![24 hour count](24hour.png)

-In theory I could set up an alert on this metric.
+In theory I could set up a Prometheus alert on this metric to flag unnoticed changes in exercise behaviour.